Zagreb Travel Guide

 Conclusion of this Zagreb Guide

 Although underrated, Zagreb is a fantastic destination, with plenty to do and see.
 We strongly recommend visiting it if you are already in Croatia.
+Whether wandering through its charming streets, enjoying a leisurely coffee in a sun-drenched square, or delving into its rich history, Zagreb promises an unforgettable experience.
+This guide will help you navigate the city’s highlights, hidden gems, and essential tips for making the most of your visit.
 Ultimately, we’d like you to share your opinion about Zagreb and Croatia in the comments below.

-Note: If you want to see what to do in Zagreb as LGBT, we recommend checking out our Gay Zagreb Guide.
+Note: If you want to know what to do in Zagreb as an LGBT person, we recommend checking out our Gay Zagreb Guide.